scot-taylor-ibm/compare-comply/getting-started.md

 ## Step 1: Identify content
 {: #identify_content}

 Identify appropriate documents to analyze.
-Compare and Comply can analyze contractual documents that meet the criteria that are listed in [Supported input formats](/docs/services/compare-comply/formats.html#formats).
+Compare and Comply can analyze contractual documents that meet the criteria that are listed in [Supported input formats](/docs/services/compare-comply?topic=compare-comply-formats).

 For the example in this tutorial, the file must be in PDF or a supported image format.

-  You can now submit PDF files that were scanned and processed by an optical character reader (OCR).
+  You can submit PDF files that were scanned and processed by an optical character reader (OCR).
   {: tip}

 - Files can be up to 1.5 MB when submitted to the service with individual methods.
-If you submit files through the [`/v1/batches` interface](/docs/services/compare-comply/batching.html#batching), files can be up to 50 MB.
+If you submit files through the [`/v1/batches` interface](/docs/services/compare-comply?topic=compare-comply-batching), files can be up to 50 MB.
 - The service cannot process secure PDFs (with a password to open) or restricted PDFs (with a password to edit).

 ## Step 2: Classify a contract's elements